Town of Clearfield

 Right-of-Way.
 The Town clears the right-of-way on all Town roads.
 The right-of-way is 33 feet from the center of the road; this area must be cleared for the safety of the motoring public.
 The wood that is left behind belongs to the landowner.
 The landowner’s permission must be obtained if you would like to cut and haul this wood.
 Contact one of your elected officials if you have any questions or concerns.
 For your safety as well as that of our Road Man, please slow down in work areas.
 It is greatly appreciated.

 Board Meetings.
-Regular monthly Board Meetings are held the third Wednesday of each month at 7:00pm at Town Hall, N8111 8th Ave.
-Meeting notices and minutes are posted at Town Hall, Clearfield Pub & Grille and Cedar Springs as well as on the Town website.
+Regular monthly Board Meetings are held the second Tuesday of each month at 7:00 pm at Town Hall, N8111 8th Ave.
+Meeting notices and minutes are posted at Town Hall, Clearfield Pub & Grille and Cedar Springs Gas and Camp LLC as well as on the Town website.

 Wisconsin Lottery & Gaming Credit.
 The Lottery and Gaming Credit will only be extended to property used as a Wisconsin owner’s primary residence.
 If you are a new landowner and use the property for your primary residence as of January 1 of the present year, you must sign a Lottery Credit Card to qualify for the Lottery Credit.
 If you have not received a card from the Juneau County Treasurer, contact the Town Treasurer at (608) 547-2739.

 First Dollar Credit.
 First Dollar Credit applies to real estate with improvements only tax bills.
 This includes business, commercial, and private property.
 Unlike other credits, a portion of the credit will be applied towards each installment.
 The credit should show up automatically on all real estate tax bills with an “assessed value improvement” amount.

 Camper Registration.
 According to Ordinance 22 Camping, a camping permit must be obtained from the Town Clerk before camping activities begin.
 There is no charge for this camping permit.
 Camping Permits are to be renewed yearly.
 Camping is permitted between April 1 and December 1 of a calendar year.
 Contact the Clerk at N8856 State Road 80, New Lisbon WI 53950, phone (608) 547-3543 or via email at [email protected].

 Property Tax Collection